Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 For pterygium treatment in ayurveda, one has to reach out for the cause of pterygium according to the ayurveda.
 In ayurveda, it is described as ‘Arma’ described according to dosha dominance.
-There are various pterygium treatment in ayurveda that are benificial.
-The approximate time duration for ayurvedic treatment of Pterygium is 6 months to 1 yr depending upon the conditions.
+There is various pterygium treatment in Ayurveda that is beneficial.
+The approximate time duration for pterygium treatment in Ayurveda is 6 months to 1 yr depending upon the conditions.

 Two types of treatment are available in Ayurvedic texts:

-- Medical treatment – When Arma is small, white like curd or blue mixed with red colour and thin in consistency, treatment are indicated like with Lekhadha Anjana for scrarifying action.
-Others drugs used in Arma are Harad, Baheda, Amla, Haridra, Daruharidra, Madhuyasti, Ilaichi, Lahshuna etc.
+- Medical treatment – When Arma is small, white like curd or blue mixed with red color and thin in consistency, treatment is indicated like with Lekhadha Anjana for scarifying action.
+Other drugs used in Arma are Harad, Baheda, Amla, Haridra, Daruharidra, Madhuyasti, Ilaichi, Lahshuna, etc.